adjust/android_sdk/README.md

 ![][receiver]

-We use this broadcast receiver to retrieve the install referrer to improve conversion tracking.
+We use this broadcast receiver to retrieve the install referrer, in order to improve conversion tracking.

 If you are already using a different broadcast receiver for the `INSTALL_REFERRER` intent, follow [these instructions][referrer] to add the